hypriot/image-builder-nvidia-shieldtv/README.md

 eval $(docker-machine env image-builder-nvidia-shieldtv)
 ```

-From here just use `make` to make a new SD-Card image:
+From here just use `make` to make a new SD card image:

 ```bash
 make sd-image